-The newly revealed fine spectral structure and shot-to-shot-instability of the supercontinuum pulses presented profound and often undesirable implications to the application of this light.
+The newly revealed fine spectral structure and shotto-shot-instability of the supercontinuum pulses presented profound and often undesirable implications to the application of this light.
 But these results have been instrumental in understanding the underlying spectral broadening mechanisms and in confirming recent advances in numerical simulations of supercontinuum generation in microstructure fiber.
-Simulations using the extended nonlinear Schrödinger equation (NLSE) model have matched experiments amazingly well.
-[34-37] Although most microstructure-fiber supercontinuum experiments at the time used 10-100 cm of fiber, simulations have revealed that most of the spectral broadening occurs in the first few mm of fiber.
-Further propagation, which only slowly broadens the spectrum through less significant nonlinear processes, such as Raman self-frequency shift, yields only increasingly unstable and fine spectral structure due to the interference of multiple solitons in the continuum spectrum.
+Simulations using the extended nonlinear Schrödinger equation (NLSE) model have matched experiments amazingly well [35-38].
+Although most microstructure-fiber supercontinuum experiments at the time used 10-100 cm of fiber, simulations have revealed that most of the spectral broadening occurs in the first few mm of fiber.
+Further propsingle-shot spectrum measurements 0.0 500 520 540 560 580 Wavelength [nm]